vmware-labs/node-replicated-kernel/doc/src/Overview.md

 libpthread etc.) within the process' address-space and therefore adds decent support for POSIX.

-Finally, Bespin is written from scratch in Rust: We take advantage of the use of a safe language for OS implementation to gain better security and correctness guarantees at compile time, while not impacting performance negatively.
+Finally, NRK is written from scratch in Rust: We take advantage of the use of a safe language for OS implementation to gain better security and correctness guarantees at compile time, while not impacting performance negatively.